apache/flink/docs/dev/table/sqlClient.md

 Catalogs
 --------

 Catalogs can be defined as a set of yaml properties and are automatically registered to the environment upon starting SQL Cli.

 Users can specify in section `execution` that which catalog they want to use as the current catalog in SQL CLI, and which database of the catalog they want to use as the current database.

 {% highlight yaml %}
 execution:
    ...
-   current-catalog: catalog_1 # Optional, default value is "default_catalog"
+   current-catalog: catalog_1
-   current-database: mydb1 # Optional, default value is the default database of the current-catalog
+   current-database: mydb1

 catalogs:
    - name: catalog_1
      type: hive
      property-version: 1
-     default-database: mydb2 # Optional, default value is the default database of this catalog
+     default-database: mydb2
-     hive-version: 1.2.1 # Optional, default value is 2.3.4
+     hive-version: 1.2.1
      hive-site-path: <path of hive-site.xml>
    - name: catalog_2
      type: hive